hashicorp/terraform/website/source/docs/configuration/tfe.html.md

 ---
 layout: "docs"
-page_title: "Configuring Atlas"
+page_title: "Configuring Terraform Enterprise"
-sidebar_current: "docs-config-atlas"
+sidebar_current: "docs-config-tfe"
 description: |-
-  Atlas is the ideal way to use Terraform in a team environment.
-Atlas will run Terraform for you, safely handle parallelization across different team members, save run history along with plans, and more.
+  Terraform Enterprise is the ideal way to use Terraform in a team environment.
+Terraform Enterprise will run Terraform for you, safely handle parallelization across different team members, save run history along with plans, and more.
 ---

-# Atlas Configuration
+# Terraform Enterprise Configuration

-Terraform can be configured to be able to upload to HashiCorp's [Atlas](https://atlas.hashicorp.com).
-This configuration doesn't change the behavior of Terraform itself, it only configures your Terraform configuration to support being uploaded to Atlas via the [push command](/docs/commands/push.html).
+Terraform can be configured to be able to upload to HashiCorp's [Terraform Enterprise](https://www.hashicorp.com/products/terraform/).
+This configuration doesn't change the behavior of Terraform itself, it only configures your Terraform configuration to support being uploaded to Terraform Enterprise via the [push command](/docs/commands/push.html).

-For more information on the benefits of uploading your Terraform configuration to Atlas, please see the
-[push command documentation](/docs/commands/push.html).
+For more information on the benefits of uploading your Terraform configuration to Terraform Enterprise, please see the [push command documentation](/docs/commands/push.html).

 This page assumes you're familiar with the